 The code can be compiled in any machine of the computer rooms at ENSEEIHT.
-If you want to try it on your personal machine you have to first install the opency library.
+If you want to try it on your personal machine you have to first install the opencv library.
 The library can be downloaded from this address http://opencv.org/downloads.html.
 At this webpage you can find all the information to compile and install them on any supported platform.

-Once you have installed them, you have just to follow the steps in Section 2.1, but you may need to do a in order to specify where the OpenCVConfig.cmake file is.
+Once you have installed them, you have just to follow the steps in Section 2.1, but you may need to do a cmake .. -DOpenCV_DIR=path/to/OpenCVConfig.cmake/ in order to specify where the OpenCVConfig.cmake file is.
 In general it is located in the directory you used to build the library or in a system path, typically /usr/local/share/OpenCV, if you install them.